spylu/SCE_circuit_mapping/Methods.md

 ## Get the most recent project files from GitHub
 We’ll describe how to do this with the GitHub for Desktop tool, but you may use the tool of your choice.
 We’ll also assume you’ve already set up your GitHub account and the GitHub for Desktop program.:
 1. Fork the SCE_circuit_mapping repository: https://github.com/BenMDawson/SCE_circuit_mapping .
 Details about how to fork a repository and work with it in GitHub Desktop are here: https://guides.github.com/activities/forking/
-2. Open GitHub for Desktop
+1. Open GitHub for Desktop
-3. Select the forked SCE_circuit_mapping repository on the left sides of the window.
+1. Select the forked SCE_circuit_mapping repository on the left sides of the window.
-4. In your computer’s file navigation system, navigate to your GitHub folder **Description of where to find the data they need to get started**
+1. In your computer’s file navigation system, navigate to your GitHub folder and open the '2016_Data' folder.
+Within this folder are all of the pdfs that need to be geocoded.

 Once you've set up your fork, you'll need to update it regularly to make sure you have all the current files.
 There is unfortunately no way to do this with the GitHub Desktop tool, but it's not too complicated to update it.
 1. Open GitHub Desktop